 The way we see it, as a prospective college student, you have only two choices: be prepared or be zombie-food.

 Conventional wisdom says that your college major does not define who you are.
-But in the smoldering hellscape that will be left behind when the zombie virus does infect your friends and neighbors, your major could significantly improve your chances of living and even thriving.
+But in the smoldering hellscape that will be left behind when the zombie virus does infect your friends and neighbors, your choice college degree could significantly improve your chances of living and even thriving.

-If you are to achieve long-term survival in the context of a zombie-related doomsday scenario, you must create a safe, secure, and sustainable fortification.
+An agriculture degree is highly valuable in a zombie-related doomsday scenario, where survival may depend on the creation of a safe, secure, and sustainable fortification.
 Here within, you and your fellow survivors will establish a self-sufficient community.

 Of course, now that you and your community are living in relative isolation, it will be absolutely essential that you achieve a sustainable way of planting, irrigating, and harvesting food supplies.
 As an agricultural sciences major, you will help your community to produce, gather, and stockpile food.
 You will also learn how to manage crop cycles, optimize growing conditions, conserve soil, and cultivate an environmentally sound setting for ongoing food production.

 Your community’s viability will depend entirely on how well you can collectively grow, manage, disperse, preserve, and replenish fresh food in an otherwise contained setting.
 The remoteness of your settlement should allow you to move about your surroundings with cautious freedom.
-However, in the event of a zombie siege or a sustained assault by human assailants, it will be important for you to be able to maintain a constant food supply without leaving your fortification.
+However, in the event of a zombie siege or a sustained assault by human assailants, it will be important to sustain a constant food supply without leaving your fortification.

-As an agricultural major, you bring a great deal of value to an undead world by providing a fresh, locally sourced, and nutritious alternative to human flesh.
+With an agriculture degree, you bring a great deal of value to an undead world by providing a fresh, locally sourced, and nutritious alternative to human flesh.
+Get started with a look at The 50 Best Life and Agriculture Sciences Programs in the World Today.

 Closely related to agriculture though a bit more romantic in nature, animal husbandry concerns the management of livestock.
 Food scarcity will become an all-too-real fact of life for those living in isolated pockets of human civilization.
 Those who have both the resources and the knowledge to domesticate, breed, and proliferate chickens, cows, pigs, sheep, and goats will be at a distinct advantage.